SofaDefrost/SofaViscoElastic/README.md

   - MaxwellSecondOrder
   - KelvinVoigtSecondOrder
   - SLSMaxwellSecondOrder
   - SLSKelvinVoigtSecondOrder
+ (Visco-Hyperelasticity)
+  - SLSNeohookeanFirstOrder
+  - SLSNeohookeanSecondOrder
+  - SLSMooneyRivlinFirstOrder
+  - SLSMooneyRivlinSecondOrder
+  - SLSOgdenFirstOrder
+  - SLSOgdenSecondOrder
+  - SLSStableNeoHookeanFirstOrder
+  - SLSStableNeoHookeanSecondOrder
 * ParameterSet: the lists of the material constants proper of the viscoelastic model chosen by the user.
 In particular, the user has to define the Young Moduli ($E_i$) and the relaxation times ($&tau;_i$) defined as the ratio between the viscosity ($&eta;_i$) and the relative Young modulus.
-At the end, the user has to specify the Poisson Ratio (&nu;).
+Ultimately, the user must specify the Poisson Ratio (&nu;).

-For the simulation is strictly recommended to set the Rayleigh coefficient of the Solver to 0:
+For the simulation, it is strictly recommended to set the Rayleigh coefficient of the Solver to 0:

 ![Solver](./img/Solver.png)

-The simulation results are strictly dependent on the time step (dt), the author advises to use this range of time steps:
+The simulation results are strictly dependent on the time step (dt).
+The author advises to use this range of time steps:

 $$ dt \leq {&tau;_i \over 100} $$

-Furthermore in the plugin are integrated some Python Bindings to export some internal parameters of specific tetrahedrons:
+Furthermore, in the plugin are integrated some Python Bindings to export some internal parameters of specific tetrahedrons:

 ![Python Binding](./img/img4.png)